eva-bexk/clap-lab.github.io/index.markdown

 **Research**

-We work on natural language processing research and are interested in the following topics:
+We work on natural language processing and are interested in the following topics:

 - Cognitively plausible representation learning
 - Interpretability and bias of language models